-QuickBooks Online contains lots of little ways to make tax season simpler for business owners.
+QuickBooks Online, one of the premier business accounting software options, contains lots of little ways to make tax season simpler for business owners.
 And in this crazy-busy time of year, anything that can make the small business tax preparation process easier—that doesn’t mean cutting corners, of course—is one of the best gifts you can get.

 Two of these little QuickBooks Online tips are made to make tax season easier this year, and then you’ll be in even better shape during next year’s tax season, when you can use the rest.

 How QuickBooks Online Can Help with This Current Tax Season